 ~Mattress topper-Dorm room mattresses are typically hard, you will probably want some kind of foam or down topper!

 ~Two sets of sheets-It might be a good idea to buy a set, wash them, and sleep on them a week or so before you go to be sure they are comfy!
 You can always throw sheets in your suitcase.
-These are the ones we use, and my super picky kids love them!
+These are the ones we use, and my super picky kids love them! **Update after a school year of use-the microfiber sheets pilled for one kid, but not the other kid.
+Same sheets, different pattern.
+So you might want to consider purchasing the easy care set instead.

 ~Washable comforter, duvet, or bedspread